A London Borough’s Vision of Urban Restoration

 This is the second Natura Nostra Forest in the borough of Barking and Dagenham, an area dominated by green deserts that is in desperate need of more pockets of biodiverse native forest

-As with the first Natura Nostra Forest in Parsloes Park, this second iteration - located in Eastbrook End - will be another visible demonstration of how nature and urbanisation can co-exist successfully, even in the most densely-populated metropolis.
+As with the first Natura Nostra Forest in Parsloes Park, this second iteration - located in Eastbrook End - is another visible demonstration of how Nature and urbanization can co-exist successfully, even in the most densely-populated metropolis.

 Legacy Forest

-Legacy Forest will be located in the dynamic borough of Barking and Dagenham as a living legacy for Queen Elizabeth.
+Legacy Forest is located in the dynamic borough of Barking and Dagenham as a living legacy for Queen Elizabeth.

-In an area with a long-history of industrial activity and high levels of pollution, Legacy Forest will create a resilient biodiversity corridor, restore the soil and bring back ecological richness to a borough in desperate need of an investment in Nature.
+In an area with a long history of industrial activity and high pollution levels, Legacy Forest has created a resilient biodiversity corridor, restored the soil and brought back ecological richness to a borough in desperate need of an investment in Nature.

-As well as a boost for Nature, the forest will be accessible to local people where they can take in the sights and sounds of the natural world; it will be a restorative and tranquil space in the community.
+As well as a boost for Nature, the forest is accessible to local people where they can take in the sights and sounds of the natural world - a restorative and tranquil space in the community.
 This living legacy will support the wellbeing of both people and planet long into the future.

 Harmony Forest

-The purpose of the project is to establish a vital ecological corridor that supports biodiversity and enhances the educational experiences of pupils.
-By planting native trees, we hope to see the return of a thriving, sustainable ecosystem to this barren land.
+The purpose of this project is to establish a vital ecological corridor that supports biodiversity and enhances the educational experience of pupils.
+By planting native trees and a fruit orchard, we can see the return of a thriving, sustainable ecosystem to this barren land.

-The initiative aims to promote a healthier environment for the school community and a greener landscape, reverting to what existed before.
+The initiative promotes a healthier environment for the school community and a greener landscape, reverting to what existed before.